 (b) Affidavit of Consent.
 The judge shall also sign an affidavit stating that:

 (1) the judge consents to the sanction(s) or letter of caution;

-(2) the consent is voluntarily given;
+(2) the consent is voluntarily given; and

 (3) the matters admitted in the agreement and the facts stated in the affidavit are true.

 (d) Action by Supreme Court.
-If the panel submits the matter to the Supreme Court, the Supreme Court shall either reject the agreement or issue a decision disciplining the judge which shall be based on the agreement.
+If the panel submits the matter to the Supreme Court, the Supreme Court shall either reject the agreement or issue a decision disciplining the judge, which shall be based on the agreement.
 The decision shall comply with the requirements of Rule 27(e).

 (e) Effect of Rejection of Agreement.
 If an agreement is rejected by the panel or the Supreme Court, the proceedings shall continue.
-The rejected agreement and affidavit shall be withdrawn and shall not be used against the judge in any further proceedings.
+The rejected agreement, affidavit of consent, and any documents submitted in mitigation shall be withdrawn and shall not be used against the judge in any further proceedings.

 (f) Confidentiality.
 The agreement, affidavit of consent, and any documents submitted in mitigation shall remain confidential until the Supreme Court enters a decision disciplining the judge, at which time the agreement, affidavit of consent, and any documents submitted in mitigation shall be available to the public.
 The agreement, affidavit of consent, and any documents submitted in mitigation shall not be available to the public at any time if the agreement is rejected, or if the submission of the agreement results in the imposition of an admonition, a deferred discipline agreement or a letter of caution by an investigative panel.